Skip to Main Content

 Example:

 American Heart Association.
 The New American Heart Association Cookbook, 8th ed.
-New York: Clarkson Potter, 2010.
+Clarkson Potter, 2010.

 Edited Chapter in a Book (anthology or collection)